-For this reason, Accenture recently launched its new tool, which is aimed at helping enterprises to not only identify but also get rid of racial, ethic and gender bias, especially in artificial intelligence software.
+For this reason, Accenture recently launched its new tool, which is aimed at helping enterprises to not only identify but also get rid of racial, ethics and gender bias, especially in artificial intelligence software.

 Both governments and companies are increasingly shifting their attention to machine-learning algorithms to allow them to make fundamental decisions such as who receives government benefits, who gets a mortgage or insurance, whether to grant parole to a prisoner and who to hire.

-The main argument supporting the use of such a software entails that if it is designed and trained appropriately, it can be in a better position to make prejudice-free decisions.
+The main argument supporting the use of such software entails that if it is designed and trained appropriately, it can be in a better position to make prejudice-free decisions.

 In several well-publicized instances, algorithms have proved to discriminate against various parties including women and minorities.
-For example, an algorithm used in numerous US states and cities to assist in making bail decisions had twice the likelihood of falsely identifying black prisoners as the as high-risk re-offenders.
+For example, an algorithm used in numerous US states and cities to assist in making bail decisions had twice the likelihood of falsely identifying black prisoners as high-risk re-offenders.